telefonicaid/fiware-IoTAgent-Cplusplus/doc/API_REFERENCE.md

 A device is a resource that publish information to IoT Platform and it uses the IoT Agent.
 ### Device Model
 - `device_id`.
 Unique identifier into a service.
 - `protocol`.
 Protocol assigned to device.
 This field is easily provided by IoTA Manager if it is used.
-Every module implmenting a protocol has an identifier.
+Every module implementing a protocol has an identifier.
 - `entity_name`.
 Entity name used for entity publication (overload default)
 - `entity_type`.
 Entity type used for entity publication (overload entity_type defined in service).
 - `timezone`.
 Not used in this version.